Hamilton Morris: Career

+Morris worked part-time as a chemist and pharmacologist in Jason Wallach's lab at the University of the Sciences's Philadelphia College of Pharmacy for more than a decade, from 2010 until at least late 2022.
+He has coauthored scientific papers on hallucinogens with Wallach, including a 2014 review on dissociatives and a 2023 study identifying serotonergic psychedelics as mediating hallucinogenic-like effects (i.e., the head-twitch response) via activation of the serotonin 5-HT_{2A} receptor G_{q} signaling pathway.
 In September 2021, Morris left Vice to work as a full-time chemistry consultant at the biotechnology startup, Compass Pathways.
-In October 2021, it was reported that Morris was working as a chemist in Jason Wallach's lab at the University of the Sciences's Philadelphia College of Pharmacy.
-He is said to have worked with Wallach studying the chemistry and pharmacology of psychedelics for more than a decade.
 Wallach's lab has a contract with Compass Pathways to develop novel psychedelic therapeutics.
-Morris has coauthored scientific papers on hallucinogens with Wallach, including a 2014 review on dissociatives and a 2023 study identifying serotonergic psychedelics as mediating hallucinogenic-like effects (i.e., the head-twitch response) via activation of the serotonin 5-HT_{2A} receptor G_{q} signaling pathway.
-Although Morris left Vice, he said that he plans to continue to write, podcast, and potentially make additional films in the future.
+Although Morris left Vice, he said that he plans to continue to write, podcast, and make additional films in the future.
+In 2020, Morris started an ongoing podcast called The Hamilton Morris Podcast, interviewing people from the psychoactive drug world.